ncats/bias-detection-tools-challenge/README.md

 [![IMAGE ALT TEXT](https://vumbnail.com/782736979.jpg)](https://player.vimeo.com/video/782736979 "Video Title")

-The National Center for Advancing Translational Sciences (NCATS) launched the Bias Detection Tools for Clinical Decision Making Challenge in October 2022.
-The challenge will award up to $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
+The [National Center for Advancing Translational Sciences (NCATS)](https://ncats.nih.gov/funding/challenges/bias-detection-tools-in-health-care) launched the [Bias Detection Tools for Clinical Decision Making Challenge](https://expeditionhacks.com/bias-detection-healthcare/) in [October 2022](https://www.challenge.gov/?challenge=minimizing-bias-and-maximizing-long-term-accuracy-of-predictive-algorithms-in-healthcare&tab=overview).
+The challenge awarded a combined total of $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
 Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics.
+The goal of this challenge was to create solutions and share these open-source tools with the community so that the solutions will be enhanced, augmented, integrated, and, optimally, implemented into healthcare systems.

+As part of NCATS’ mission to foster sustainable community engagement, sharing, and progress in this space, all outputs (submissions & documentation) are shared back to the community in this repository.
+Our goal is to further build out our tool-box for making AI/ML unbiased and fair for all subsets of populations; and provide a space for these solutions to allow iteration by stakeholders and to further exhibit and validate the robustness required of these types of tools.

 **This repository memorializes submissions from the winning teams, honorable mentions, and challengers.** The outline below documents each challenger's code and video submission, provides a link back to the original repository, and displays their videos.
 Additional resources can be found in the [resources folder](resources/).